 The following system requirements apply to Adobe Sign (formerly Adobe Document Cloud eSign services or Adobe EchoSign).

-- Microsoft Windows 10 using Microsoft Edge, Internet Explorer 11, Firefox, or Chrome
+- Microsoft Windows 10 using Microsoft Edge, Internet Explorer 11, or a current version of Firefox, or Chrome

-- Microsoft Windows 8 using Internet Explorer 11 or later, Firefox, or Chrome
+- Microsoft Windows 8 using Internet Explorer 11 or later, or a current version of Firefox, or Chrome

-- Mac OS X v10.9 or later using Safari 7 or later, Firefox, or Chrome
+- Mac OS X v10.9 or later using Safari 7 or later, or a current version of Firefox, or Chrome

 The Microsoft Edge browser does not natively support 265-bit AES encryption of PDF files.